ziahassan/hugoblog/content/posts/2023-11-22-analog-to-digital.md

 +++
-date: 2023-11-22
+date = 2023-11-22
-permalink: analogvsdigital
+permalink = analogvsdigital
-draft: false
+draft = false
 +++
 I've been thinking deeply about the way in which I use digital and analog tools.